 Assemble's involvement in Granby Four Streets aims to celebrates the value of the area’s architectural and cultural heritage, supporting public involvement and partnership working, offering local training and employment opportunities and nurturing the resourcefulness and DIY spirit that defines the four streets.

-Granby Workshop’s first range of products were designed for the 10 houses being renovated, and included bathroom tiles, door handles and fireplaces made in collaboration with Will Shannon – new architectural features made in Granby and reflecting the care, value and creativity invested in these homes.
+Granby Workshop was set up from the first range of products designed by Assemble for the 10 houses being renovated, and included bathroom tiles, door handles and fireplaces made in collaboration with Will Shannon – new architectural features made in Granby and reflecting the care, value and creativity invested in these homes.